Mathematics (MAT)

 3, 3/0

-Prerequisite: Four years of Regents high school mathematics.
+Prerequisite: MAT 162 or MAT 127.
 Divisibility; Euclid's algorithm; numbers; prime factorization theorem; Euler's phi-function; Diophantine analysis; congruence; theorems of Fermat, Euler, and Wilson.
 Offered every semester.

 MAT 366 COMPUTATIONAL TOOLS FOR APPLIED MATHEMATICIANS II